pydefenders/pydefenders/README.md

 ### Main documents

 - Python tools - links to python packages
-- Blogs and docs - useful documents and articles
+- Blogs and docs - useful documents, articles, videos, or presentations
 - Wishlist - list of gaps that we want to fill